ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-04-04-Redhat-idm.markdown

 firewall-cmd --reload

-# copy CA certificat of the IPA server to the FTP site
+# copy CA certificate of the IPA server to the FTP site
 cp /root/cacert.p12 /var/ftp/pub

 # Configure default login shell to Bash and Create Users